rovaughn/platform-docs/platform/manual/project/directory-structure/index.rst

 ===========================

-The project (a.k.a. project directory) has a particular directory structure and it has to be maintained strictly, else hasura cli would not work as expected.
+The project (a.k.a. project directory) has a particular directory structure and it has to be maintained strictly, else Hasura CLI would not work as expected.
 A representative project is shown below:

 .. toctree::